-Since antiquity, temple dancers in India have told educational stories using a highly formalized system of choregraphy that combines hand gestures, facial expressions, rhythmic footwork, and sculturesque body postures.
+Since antiquity, temple dancers in India have told educational stories using a highly formalized system of choreography that combines hand gestures, facial expressions, rhythmic footwork, and sculpturesque body postures.
 Today, this ancient art is preserved, performed, and promoted in Massachusetts at the Triveni School of Dance.
-Neena Gulati has been on the Massachusetts Cultural Council's Roster of Arists for the past 20 years - a list of artists who have been recommended by the Council to present workshops in schools throughout New England.
+Neena Gulati has been on the Massachusetts Cultural Council's Roster of Artists for the past 20 years - a list of artists who have been recommended by the Council to present workshops in schools throughout New England.
 Neena and her students have brought the dance, music, and storytelling of a culture which was previously underrepresented in this area.
-With the increase of diversity within our communities, Triveni proves to have an indispensible contribution.
+With the increase of diversity within our communities, Triveni proves to have an indispensable contribution.

 Support from Massachusetts Cultural Council is gratefully acknowledged

 Neena has brought her dancers to perform and teach in numerous venues, including Dance Umbrella lecture/demonstration, Massachusetts Community Educational television series, and dozens of schools and universities who have contacted her as one of the Massachusetts Cultural Council roster artists.
 Schools teaching World Cultures and Ancient Traditions have invited Neena back many times for lectures.
 "Thank you so much for the magnificent dance performances - engaging, lively, and instructive.
 I've been deeply impressed by your talent, not only as a dancer, but as a superb teacher." - Jonathan Sills, Brookline High School